jmschrei/pomegranate/README.md

 # Print out the state name and belief for each state on individual lines
 print "\n".join( "{}\t{}".format( state.name, belief ) for state, belief in zip( network.states, beliefs ) )
 ```
 This will yield:
 ```
-friend	DiscreteDistribution({'A': 0.0, 'C': 0.49999999999999994, 'B': 0.49999999999999994})
 prize	DiscreteDistribution({'A': 0.3333333333333335, 'C': 0.3333333333333333, 'B': 0.3333333333333333})
 guest	A
 monty	DiscreteDistribution({'A': 0.0, 'C': 0.5, 'B': 0.5})
 ```

+Since we have clamped the guest distribution to 'A', it returns just that value.
+The prize distribution is unaffected.
 Since guest is clamped to 'A', it is forced to stay that way.
 Note that the prize distribution is unaffected, but that the monty distribution now puts a 0 probability on him saying A, since he will not open the same door the guest chose.
-Lastly, this inference goes backwards and says that the friend could not have said 'A', because the guest intentionally does not do what the friend said.

-Now lets see what the posterior probabilities are after Monty opens door 'B'.
+In order to reproduce the final result, we need to see what happens when Monty opens a door.
+Lets clamp the Monty distribution to 'B' to indicate he has opened that door.

 ```
 observations = { 'guest' : 'A', 'monty' : 'B' }